 Although the GARP condition for a neoclassical rationalization is violated for most of Farber's drivers, our methods yield coherent reference-dependent rationalizations for almost all of most drivers' choices.
 We control for varying model flexibility using Beatty and Crawford's (2011) proximity-based variant of Selten and Krischker's (1983) and Selten's (1991) measure of predictive success.
-For most drivers, models that relax the assumption that preferences are additively separable across goods have significantly higher Selten measures than those that impose additive separability.
-Relaxing additive separability and KR's assumption on marginal rates of substitution, for many drivers an expectations-based reference-dependent model has at least as high or higher Selten measure than a neoclassical model and provides a parsimonious, rationality-based explanation of their labor supply.
+For these drivers models that relax the assumption that preferences are additively separable across goods, maintained in all previous work, have significantly higher Selten measures than their counterparts imposing additive separability.
+Relaxing additive separability and KR's assumption on how marginal rates of substitution vary across gain-loss regimes, for many drivers an expectations-based reference-dependent model has at least as high or higher Selten measure than a neoclassical model.
+We conclude that a referencedependent model provides a parsimonious, rationality-based explanation of many drivers' labor supply, a useful supplement to the neoclassical model.26

-We hope our analysis shows that a generalized reference-dependent model of consumer demand is a useful supplement to neoclassical models of labor supply and that such models can be useful additions to the neoclassical toolkit for analyzing consumer demand, finance, and housing as well as labor supply.
+We hope that our analysis shows that reference-dependent models of consumer demand can provide a tractable and empirically useful addition to the neoclassical consumer demand toolkit.

-&lt;sup>27 Our analysis also demonstrates the empirical importance of relaxing driver homogeneity.
+26 Our analysis also demonstrates the empirical importance of relaxing driver homogeneity.
 We do not advocate allowing full heterogeneity in all analyses, but the large differences across Farber's drivers suggest that a model with two or three latent classes may be more useful than a reference-dependent model with either homogeneous drivers or unrestricted heterogeneity.